phytec/meta-ampliphy/recipes-qt/examples/qt5demo-autostarter/README.txt

-Note: Keep service units in folder
+Note: Keep service units in machine override folders

-    mx6/qt5demo.service and in
     ti33x/qt5demo.service

+in sync with the baseline service!
-in sync!
-The only difference is the dependence on the service pvr-init
+The only difference at the moment is the dependency on the service pvr-init

     Requires=pvr-init.service
     After=pvr-init.service